nawhi/webstorm-golf/README.md

 ## Tips
 To complete the course with a good score, you'll need to make use of many of the most powerful features of the IDE, such as [multiple cursors](https://www.jetbrains.com/webstorm/guide/tips/multi-cursor/), [regular expression find and replace](https://www.jetbrains.com/help/webstorm/tutorial-finding-and-replacing-text-using-regular-expressions.html), and the [refactoring tools](https://www.jetbrains.com/help/webstorm/refactoring-source-code.html).

-There are no solutions, because there's no right way to do this - and the scoring and par is somewhat arbitrary.
-Ultimately, it's all about becoming quicker at the kind of text editing that engineers do all day.

 The [WebStorm Keymap Reference](https://resources.jetbrains.com/storage/products/webstorm/docs/WebStorm_ReferenceCard.pdf) may be useful.

 If you are working with a partner, you may wish to install [Presentation Assistant](https://plugins.jetbrains.com/plugin/7345-presentation-assistant) to make it easier for them to see what you are doing.

+There are no included solutions, because there's no right way to do this - and the scoring and par is somewhat arbitrary.
+Ultimately, it's all about becoming quicker at the kind of text editing that engineers do all day, in whatever way works best for you.

 Good luck!